Ritesh0515/Odin-recipes/README.md

 -Organizing files into folders(like a real project) -Using Git and Github to manage my code and push changes online

-This is just a start - I'll improve the look and feel later when i learn the CSS.
+This is just a start - I'll improve the look and feel later when i learn more CSS.